athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Lost Omens_ Highhelm/Grand Defender.md

     desc: "DC 36, attack +28; __6th __  _[[Spells/Blade Barrier|Hammer Barrier]]_; __5th __  _[[Spells/Flame Strike|Flame Strike]]_, _[[Spells/Repelling Pulse|Repelling Pulse (x2)]]_"

   - name: "Hammer Storm"
-    desc: "`pf2:2` (divine,earth) The Grand Defender unleashes a volley of warhammers that deal 12d8 bludgeoning damage in a 50-foot cone (DC 36 Reflex check save).
+    desc: "`pf2:2` (divine,earth) The Grand Defender unleashes a volley of warhammers that deal 12d8 bludgeoning damage in a @Template[cone|distance:50] (DC 36 Reflex check save).
 The Grand Defender can exclude any number of squares from the cone's area, preventing damage to creatures in those squares.
 Creatures that critically fail their save are pushed 10 feet away from the Grand Defender and knocked [[Conditions/Prone|Prone]].
 The storm creates 24 Medium warhammers that persist after the attack and can be used by creatures.
 The Grand Defender can't use Hammer Storm for 1d4 rounds."

 ```